nrfconnect/sdk-nrfxlib/zboss/doc/zboss_certification.rst

 Certification IDs
 *****************

-Check the compatibility matrices in the `Infocenter`_ for information about the latest certification ID entries (CIDs) for the combination of the ZBOSS stack v3.3 (or newer), the |NCS| version, and Nordic Semiconductor's SoCs:
+Check the compatibility matrices for your device for information about the latest certification ID entries (CIDs) for the combination of the ZBOSS stack v3.3 (or newer), the |NCS| version, and Nordic Semiconductor's SoCs:

+* `Zigbee CIDs for nRF5340`_
 * `Zigbee CIDs for nRF52840`_
 * `Zigbee CIDs for nRF52833`_